 The Telepermit system requires that suppliers accept responsibility for the quality and reliability of their products.
-The granting of a Telepermit is not an acceptance of such responsibilities by Telecom, nor is it an endorsement of that product by Telecom.
-It is simply a public statement that the product concerned may be lawfully connected to the Telecom network.
+The granting of a Telepermit is not an acceptance of such responsibilities by Spark New Zealand or any other service provider, nor is it an endorsement of that product by Spark New Zealand.
+It is simply a public statement that the product concerned may be lawfully connected to the Spark New Zealand network.
 Under New Zealand consumer legislation, suppliers have legal responsibilities to ensure that their products are suitable for their intended purpose.
 As such, they are responsible for ensuring that any conditions relating to the grant of a Telepermit are made known to their customers.